 In clinical studies, NYX-2925 has been shown to have activity that affects central pain processing, resulting in alleviation of pain and other symptoms associated with chronic pain conditions.
 In preclinical models of numerous neuropathic pain conditions, NYX-2925 has shown robust analgesic activity.
 Across these preclinical studies, as well as in Phase 1 and Phase 2 clinical studies, NYX-2925 has exhibited a favorable safety and tolerability profile across a wide dose range.
 In April 2019, we reported detailed results from a Phase 2 study in patients with painful DPN, demonstrating robust analgesic activity in patients with advanced (more chronic) DPN.
 In early June 2019, we reported positive top-line data from a Phase 2 study of NYX-2925 in patients with fibromyalgia, demonstrating significant effects on both biomarkers and patient-reported outcomes.

-The U.S. Food and Drug Administration has granted Fast Track designation to Aptinyx’s development of NYX-2925 for the treatment of neuropathic pain associated with DPN.
-Two Phase 2 clinical studies of NYX-2925 are currently ongoing in subjects with painful DPN and in subjects with fibromyalgia.
+The U.S. Food and Drug Administration has granted Fast Track designation to the development of NYX-2925 for the treatment of neuropathic pain associated with DPN.
+We believe the therapeutic profile of NYX-2925 will allow us to expand the development of this molecule into multiple other chronic pain conditions.

 See the Clinical Studies page to learn more about ongoing studies with NYX-2925.